 Phinda Vlei Lodge is in a lovely setting between the forest and the grasslands.
 Its six suites are the epitome of casual luxury.
 The bed faces glass doors that slide open to reveal an uninterrupted view of the vlei (meadow) and waterhole where you can often see antelope, zebra and elephant.
 Venture out onto your deck to breathe in the fresh air, bask in the sunlight and enjoy a refreshing dip in the plunge pool.
-The en-suite bathroom has a deep, porcelain bathtub, washbasin and shower.
+The en-suite bathroom has a deep, porcelain and copper bathtub, twin washbasins and shower.
 It’s not unknown for elephants, antelopes to approach suites to drink from the pool – a really close wildlife encounter!

 Open: Phinda Vlei Lodge is open all year.

 Location: The lodge is below the Lebombo Mountains at the edge of a forest overlooking a clearing in Phinda Private Game Reserve in northern KwaZulu-Natal.
 There are daily flights from Johannesburg to Phinda's private airstrip, it is also accessible by road.

 Rooms: There are six air conditioned suites with accommodation for a maximum of 12 guests.
 Each has a bedroom, sitting area, minibar, dressing room and en-suite bathroom with a deep bathtub, shower, twin hand basin and flush toilet.
 The bedroom opens on to a deck with chairs and a table and a small lap pool.
 Rooms are located at varying distances from the main lodge.
 The suites are well positioned to enable wildlife watching from your bed, deck or even the bathtub.